Symbolic recovery of PDEs from measurement data: Abstract

 \section{Abstract}

-Models based on partial differential equations (PDEs) are powerful for describing a wide range of complex relationships in the natural sciences.
+Models based on partial differential equations (PDEs) are powerful for describing a wide range of complex phenomena in the natural sciences.
 Accurately identifying the PDE model, which represents the underlying physical law, is essential for a proper understanding of the problem.
-This reconstruction typically relies on indirect and noisy measurements of the system’s state and, without specifically tailored methods, rarely yields symbolic expressions, thereby hindering interpretability.
-In this work, we address this issue by considering existing neural network architectures based on rational functions for the symbolic representation of physical laws.
-These networks leverage the approximation power of rational functions while also benefiting from their flexibility in representing arithmetic operations.
-Our main contribution is an identifiability result, showing that, in the limit of noiseless, complete measurements, such symbolic networks can uniquely reconstruct the simplest physical law within the PDE model.
-Specifically, reconstructed laws remain expressible within the symbolic network architecture, with regularization-minimizing parameterizations promoting interpretability and sparsity in case of $L^1$-regularization.
-In addition, we provide regularity results for symbolic networks.
-Empirical validation using the \emph{ParFam} architecture supports these theoretical findings, providing evidence for the practical reconstructibility of physical laws.
+This reconstruction typically relies on indirect and noisy measurements of the system’s state and, without specifically tailored methods, rarely yields symbolic expressions, thereby limiting interpretability.\\ In this work, we address this limitation by considering neural network architectures based on rational functions for the symbolic representation of physical laws.
+These networks combine the approximation power of rational functions with the flexibility to represent arithmetic operations, and generalize \emph{ParFam} and \emph{EQL}-type architectures used in symbolic regression for physical law learning.
+We further establish regularity results for these symbolic networks.\\ Our main contribution is a reconstruction result showing that, if there exists an admissible physical law that is expressible within the symbolic network architecture, then in the limit of noiseless and complete measurements, symbolic networks recover a physical law within the PDE model that is representable by the architecture.
+Moreover, the recovered law corresponds to a regularization-minimizing parameterization, promoting interpretability and sparsity in case of $L^1$-regularization.
+Under an additional identifiability condition, the unique true physical law is recovered.\\ These reconstruction and regularity results are derived at the continuous level prior to discretization due to a formulation in function space.
+Empirical results using the ParFam architecture are consistent with the theoretical findings and suggest the feasibility of reconstructing interpretable physical laws in practice.

 \begin{MSCcodes} 35R30, 93B30, 68Q32, 65M32, 41A20 \end{MSCcodes}